Thousands flee south Indian city after communal violence

 Analysts have accused political parties and religious organisations of exploiting ethnic tension for their ends.

-The Hindu nationalist opposition Bharatiya Janata Party BJP.L, which has in the past been accused of fomenting Hindu-Muslim violence, blames the Assam riots on uncontrolled immigration into the state from Muslim-majority Bangladesh.
+The Hindu nationalist opposition Bharatiya Janata Party (BJP), which has in the past been accused of fomenting Hindu-Muslim violence, blames the Assam riots on uncontrolled immigration into the state from Muslim-majority Bangladesh.

 It says the Congress party, which leads a ruling coalition, allows immigration to win votes from new arrivals.